Log File Sanitisation

 Format Detection**

-Redactorr automatically recognizes:
+Redactorr automatically recognises:

 - JSON logs (structured)